skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

-The ``--sim-load-all`` option also simulates a freshly booted 48K ZX Spectrum running LOAD "" (or LOAD ""CODE), but does not take a shortcut when the ROM's load routine is called, and ignores any ``--accelerator`` option.
+The ``--sim-load-all`` option also simulates a freshly booted 48K ZX Spectrum running LOAD "" (or LOAD ""CODE), but does not take a shortcut when the ROM's load routine is called.
 In addition, it simulates the execution of interrupt routines when interrupts are enabled.
 When ``--sim-load-all`` is used, simulation continues until either the program counter hits the start address given by the ``--start`` option, or the end of the tape is reached.

 A simulated LOAD can also be aborted by pressing Ctrl-C. When a simulated LOAD has completed or been aborted, the values of the registers (including the